 If any of your family members have bowel cancer, you might be worried about your risk of getting the disease.
-But bowel cancer is common and most people with a family history won’t need any tests or investigations.
+However, bowel cancer is common and in most cases it's not passed down through the family.

 Tell your GP if you have:

 - A close relative (parent, sibling or child) diagnosed with bowel cancer before the age of 50 years

 - Two or more close relatives diagnosed with bowel cancer at any age (for example your parent, and their sibling or parent)

 - A relative with a known genetic (inherited) condition linked to bowel cancer, such as Lynch syndrome or familial polyposis

 The genetic conditions include Lynch syndrome, FAP (Familial Adenomatous Polyposis) and MAP (MUTYH Associated Polyposis).
 People with these conditions have a much higher chance of developing bowel cancer and they are more likely to be diagnosed at a younger age.
 Many of these cancers can be prevented if doctors know about the genetic condition as early as possible.